dmytrokoren/PfSense-Auto-Reboot/README.md

 # PfSense-Auto-Reboot (Tested on pfSense 2.7.2)

-A simple script to reboot your pfSense box when it is not connected to the internet.
+A straightforward script designed to reboot your pfSense box when it is not connected to the internet.

-This guide is extremely beginner friendly.
-I wish I had it, when I was starting out.

 - Copy the script to the local pfsense router.